 She vows that, in the event that she should have a child, she will keep her them close, and finds a lake where she could confine such an infant.
 Naturally, no body of water is its own, but the abyss gapes too far below, and a child need not swim so deep.

-Provost Zahid, the pious one, does not seek a cure for blindness.
+Rector Zahid, the pious one, does not seek a cure for blindness.
 He seeks to turn the gazes of men from the stars, and sits by the lake as if he will learn its secrets by osmosis.
 He kisses Tiamat once, pink lips and too young grace, as if her star-frosted mouth will grant him the knowledge he seeks.
 A child still, thinks Tiamat, but the wisest.
 He looks into the correct dimension.

 He wants to know many things, asks questions that Tiamat does not quite comprehend but endeavours to find a response for regardless.
 He asks for little in return, after all; neither of them is interested in kisses after the first one, but having the company in the brightest moonlit nights is more than either would have dared to hope for.

-Provost Zahid knows as little of his origin as he knows of Tiamat's rebirth on Neptune; his parents had left him to the Church Orphanage, a small yellow child sobbing softly under the cruel rays of the Sun.
+Rector Zahid knows as little of his origin as he knows of Tiamat's rebirth on Neptune; his parents had left him to the Church Orphanage, a small yellow child sobbing softly under the cruel rays of the Sun.
 The Burning Celestial would have claimed him as hers if she could, but as a Great Divine Body, her arms do not materialise correctly on the faraway Earth.

 On a cloudless evening, Tiamat grants him an infant.
 "Look after her, won't you?"

 Tiamat thinks this a simple request; one cannot lose a child when one freely parts with it.
 She must return to the Sea, to drink of it and swim with its nightmarish creatures.
-Provost Zahid, young and still pious, names the infant Aster, and places her gently in a lake of the east, where the Sun rises each morn.
+Rector Zahid, young and still pious, names the infant Aster, and places her gently in a lake of the east, where the Sun rises each morn.